avexxx3/Ragraa/README.md

 Ragraa is a frontend third-party client for [Flex](https://flexstudent.nu.edu.pk/Login), made solely for the purpose of optimizing the user experience on Android.

-## Instructions

-Since the app doesn't have access to Flex API, it cannot login without having solved the recaptcha.
-So you must refresh (which just logs you in again) and solve the captcha that pops up to update your marks/attendance.
-You have to choose the current semester (only once though, it remembers!) in the login screen, because Flex only shows the current semester's marks.
-Also, the app only exists in dark mode.
-Fine-tuning the colors in the dark was too much for my eyes, thank you for your understanding.

 ## Features